mess110/mess110.github.io/_posts/2016-04-24-ki-framework.md

 PATCH | /todo.json  | id            |
 DELETE| /todo.json  | id            |

 For realtime communication, ki uses WebSockets.
-Users connect to ki at the /realtime WebSocket endpoint and subscribe to channels.
+Users connect to ki at the */realtime* WebSocket endpoint and subscribe to channels.
 Once subscribed, they will receive all the messages from their channels.
 [Read more about realtime](https://github.com/mess110/ki/blob/master/REALTIME.md).

+# tutorial

 Here is a [tutorial](https://github.com/mess110/ki#install) which will take you though ki features.